 The user invokes EXECUTE-DIRECTIVE operations and monitors the acknowledgement and return operations.

-Repeat ) until the service is completed.
+Repeat b) until the service is completed.

 The user invokes the UNBIND operation at the end of the service.

 To illustrate how to change a concrete parameter, we assume the ground station provider is providing a forward service and the SC-CSTS User wants to change the symbol rate on the forward link by means of the SC-CSTS Provider.